shoaibmehrab/salmon-scan/README.md

 # Welcome to the SalmonScan Dataset

 The SalmonScan dataset is a collection of images of salmon fish, including healthy fish and fish with two types of diseases.
-The dataset consists of three classes of images:
+The dataset consists of two classes of images:

-- Fresh salmon
+- Fresh salmon 🐟
-- Infected Salmon
+- Infected Salmon 🦠

 This dataset is ideal for various computer vision tasks in machine learning and deep learning applications.
 Whether you are a researcher, developer, or student, the SalmonScan dataset offers a rich and diverse data source to support your projects and experiments.